renpy/renpy/sphinx/source/side_image.rst

 image attributes.
 The linked image tag is added to this pool, as are the current image attributes that are associated with that tag.

+In addition to the tag, there must be at least one attribute in the pool.
+If not, no side image is shown.

 To determine the side image associated with a tag, Ren'Py tries to find an image with the tag "side", and the largest number of attributes from the pool.
 If no image can be found, or more than one image has the same